 Reviews from other sites

-There are only 4 people who left reviews and all of them gave 5-star rating.
+There are only four people who left reviews, and all of them gave a 5-star rating.
 All of them were satisfied with the suction performance on hard floors, not so much though on carpets.

 Where can I buy this

-This variant is no longer in product but the good news is a newer version is out and will cost a little over $120.
-It is eligible to Amazon’s free 2-day shipping if you join Prime.
+This variant is no longer available, but the good news is a newer version is out with better features.
+It is eligible for Amazon’s free 2-day shipping if you join Prime.

-Spot clean ups around your home – in those instances were you spill your bowl of chips or you want to quickly clean up your dusty office table.
+This product is excellent for Spot clean-ups around your home – in those instances where you spill your bowl of chips or you want to clean up your dusty office table quickly.

 Check out this test done by popular mechanics on a bowl of popcorn and chips.

-Dad’s who love to do mini renovations inside their home would also appreciate to have this because it is strong enough to pick up cement or saw dust left behind and even small bolts and nuts – you don’t have to worry about it clogging up.
+Dad’s who love to do mini renovations inside their home would also appreciate having this because it is strong enough to pick up cement or sawdust left behind and even small bolts and nuts – you don’t have to worry about it clogging up.

-It is compact enough and has enough attachments to clean up tight spaces under the table and in tight corners and if you have kids like I do, you’ll appreciate this because it is a great tool to have to clean up the mess they’ve made in your car after a long trip.
+It is compact enough and has enough attachments to clean up tight spaces under the table and in tight corners, and if you have kids as I do, you’ll appreciate this because it is a great tool to have to clean up the mess they’ve made in your car after a long trip.

-Also because it has a fast charger, you’ll don’t have to wait several hours for it to be fully charged, you’ll have your vacuum ready anytime you or anyone in your home needs to clean up something.
+Also because it has a fast charger, you’ll don’t have to wait several hours for it to charge fully, you’ll have your vacuum ready anytime you or anyone in your home needs to clean up something.

-This isn’t for tall people, so if you are over 6 feet you may want to look for a longer stick or upright vacuum if you’re going to use this to clean the floors.
+It isn’t for tall people, so if you are over 6 feet, you may want to look for a long stick or upright vacuum if you’re going to use this to clean the floors.